viewzavr/viewzavr-system-a/README.md

 git submodule update
 ```
 2. open player/index.html or examples/index.html
-3. create your app using [app-template](https://github.com/viewzavr/vr-app-template).
+3. create your app using [app-template](https://github.com/viewzavr/vr-app-template) repo.
-Note that you may not need to install `viewzavr-system-a` in case of viewzavr-based hosting.
+Note that you even may not need to install `viewzavr-system-a` in case of viewzavr-based hosting.

 # Copyright